mkiser/WTFJHT/_topics/trump-health-care.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/04/28/Day-99/">April 28, 2017</a></small></div>
-<p><strong>House Republicans failed to round up enough votes for their bill to repeal the Affordable Care Act.
+<p><strong>House Republicans failed to round up enough votes for their bill to repeal the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a>.
 Again.</strong> Revisions to the bill won over the Freedom Caucus this week, but those same changes drove away other members, including some who supported the first version. (<a href="https://www.nytimes.com/2017/04/27/us/politics/republicans-propose-short-term-funding-plan-to-avert-shutdown.html" target="_blank">New York Times</a>)</p>